marcpanu/grocery-list-v1/docs/user-guide.md

 - **Flexible Servings**: Adjust serving sizes individually for each meal occurrence
 - **Smart Organization**: Utilize store-specific organization to optimize your shopping route
 - **Pantry Exclusions**: Maintain your pantry list to avoid purchasing items you already have
-- **Automatic Conversions**: Let the app handle converting recipe quantities to shopping quantities - review for accuracy but enjoy the convenience
+- **Automatic Conversions**: The app intelligently handles unit conversions based on ingredient type and recipe requirements
 - **Category Management**: The app automatically categorizes items, but you can always adjust categories in the settings to match your shopping preferences
 - **Multi-Week Planning**: Plan meals for future weeks in advance by adding new weeks with the "Add Week" button
 - **Week Navigation**: Use the timeline to quickly navigate between different weeks